LF2L/lf2l.github.io/collections/_climatelabs/en/task-1_1.md

 ## Competences for Social Innovation Lab Teams

-Social innovation labs as collaborative intermediary organisations require skilled labour to manage all the different tasks around the work of a lab.
+The creation of Social Innovation Labs needs competencies in order to manage differet type of task around the work of a lab.

+Multidisciplinarity and interdisciplinarity teams is an ideally setup.
-Ideally, people working in the lab have work experience in several societal sectors, or at least the mix of team members yields work experience in different sectors (public administration, private, not-for-profit etc.) and different policy fields (education, labour, health etc.).
+People that have work experience in several sectors (public administration, private, not-for-profit etc.) and different policy fields (education, labour, health etc.).
-This way, the lab- secretariat itself involves practitioners with diverse perspectives on societal challenges.
+In doing so,  the lab itself involves practitioners with diverse perspectives on societal challenges.
-Furthermore, this mix of lab-secretariat team members generates a multitude of key competencies that effective lab-processes rely on (Civic systems lab 2016; BMUB 2016; Puttick 2014a, Schneidewind 2013):
+Furthermore, this mix of team members generates a multitude of key competencies that effective lab-processes rely on:

+# Goal

+> Make an initial competences cartography in order to assest the evolution of the creation of the labs.